 In message properties we can create and set properties for messages.
 The message properties are custom name value pairs which are set or read by applications.
 The message properties are useful for supporting filtering messages.
 The JMS API provides some predefined property that a provider can support.
 The message property is optional.

-Map message : Represented by javax.jms.MapMessage.
-It is used to represent a set of keyword or value pairs.
+Map: Represented by javax.jms.MapMessage.
+It is used to represent a set of keyword or value pairs

-That’s all for JMS introduction tutorial and it’s related terminologies.
-In next set of posts.
-I will give some examples of JMS.
+That’s all for the JMS Introduction Tutorial and it’s related terminologies.
+In the next set of posts. we will see some examples of JMS.